 Finally, the last thing on the list is anything that is technically a food but spawned out of some lab somewhere.
 It doesn’t matter what diet you’re on skip all of that junk, forever.
 I know it tastes good and makes you happy for a little while but you will be much better off without it.

 It is sad but a lot of those processed “foods” are marketed as healthy.
 Many of them are marketed specifically for the keto diet.
-These health foods are better than other choices but you can’t beat whole real food for any healthy diet.
+These “health” foods are better than other choices but you can’t beat whole real food for any healthy diet.
+That’s why they are one of the foods to avoid on keto.

 How To Cook Without These Foods